NiklasPhabian/dissertation/C2_Software.md

 Both the extraction of such events from data, as well as the representation of the spatiotemporal volumes, is however challenging.
 For gridded data, time slices can be stacked to a cube.
 By postulating that the spatiotemporal extents of moving events are contiguous volumes (i.e., an ordered set of spatial covers that are connected in time, having a spatial overlap between each subsequent time step), discrete events can then be identified and labeled by performing (3D) connected component analysis.
 The resulting data structure, however, is a three-dimensional cube of labels.
 Neither the extraction of statistical information from this data structure nor spatiotemporally joining this structure with other data is trivial.

 We implemented a STARE-based moving object database approach to levitate this issue, as described by [@Kuo2021; @Rilee2022].
-The moving object database represents each time step of each event as an individual feature of a STAREDataFrame.
+The moving object database represents each time step of each event as an individual feature of a `STAREDataFrame`.
 The spatial extent of each feature is represented as a STARE cover (i.e., a set of SIDs).
 This allows us to easily associate events with other spatial data, such as observations from other instruments, or static spatial objects, such as political boundaries or watersheds.
 Further, performing statistical analysis on the events is simplified.

 In our demonstration, we identified discrete (i.e., spatiotemporally contiguous) precipitation events from IMERG[^IMERG] data (IMERG is a half-hourly global precipitation-rate product with 0.1° grid resolution).
 We then stored the events in our moving object database and spatially joined the database with political boundaries to extract statistical information about the precipitation.
 We also extracted basic statistics to describe the precipitation event.